 The center of gravity in The Denver MBA is a set of four core business challenges.

-The challenges include an enterprise, social good, corporate and global challenge, each completed by small student teams alongside a faculty advisor, business professional and personal coach.
+The challenges include an enterprise, social good, corporate and global challenge, each completed by small student teams alongside a faculty advisor and personal coach.

 Challenges and classes run concurrently.
 What you learn in the morning, you try out in the afternoon, so you come back to class with a clearer idea of what you do and don’t understand, and what you do and don’t need to get the job done.

-You approach each challenge through the lens of a Personal Growth Agenda focused on professional competencies such as leadership, teamwork, storytelling and the ability to navigate ambiguity.
-You use each challenge to hone adaptive techniques and overcome maladaptive tendencies.
-At the end of each challenge, you refresh your growth plan to up your game in the next one–producing cumulative, exponential growth over time.
-It’s one of the three biggest innovations in the history of management education, geared toward elevating your performance and effectiveness as an MBA graduate.
+You approach each challenge through the lens of leadership, teamwork, storytelling and the ability to navigate ambiguity.
+You use each challenge to hone adaptive techniques and grow as a future leader.
+Our unique approach to management education is geared toward elevating your performance and effectiveness as an MBA graduate.